Sustaining Health. Treating Root Causes. Functional Medicine.

 Making Appointments

-Office hours are part time, and vary in order to be able to offer morning and afternoon times every day of the week, and some evenings.
+Office hours vary in order to be able to offer a variety of days and times of day, as well as to allow me to meet my personal obligations.
 Please email or call to make an appointment (see Contact tab).

 Learn More